Authorize service principal access to Azure Databricks with OAuth

 2. Under OAuth secrets, click Generate secret.

-The secret will only be revealed once during creation.
+4. Copy the displayed secret and client ID, then click Done.
+The secret is shown only once.
 The client ID is the same as the service principal's application ID.

 Note